whmrtm/Jekyll-Mono/about.md

 permalink: /about/
 ---

-Hi, this is Heming.
-I am a master student in University of Waterloo
+Hi there, this is Heming Wang (not Hemingway!!).
+I am a master student in University of Waterloo.

+Pleased to have you visiting my little personal blog.

 ## Research Interests